-The municipal franchise fee is, sometimes called a “Right-of-Way” fee, is a monthly charge imposed by local jurisdictions and paid by the customer to help recover the costs associated with providing telephone service, to include installation of underground conduit, outside telephone wires, and telephone poles.
+The municipal franchise fee is, sometimes called a “Right-of-Way” fee, is a monthly charge imposed by local jurisdictions and paid by the customer to help recover the costs associated with providing telephone service, including the installation of underground conduit, outside telephone wires, and telephone poles.
 This fee varies by location and is often based upon an agreement between the local jurisdiction and GLOBAL IT or upon local or state law.

 State and Local Sales Tax

-Sales tax is a tax imposed by states, counties, cities and/or districts, on the sale of various goods and services for use or consumption.
+Sales tax is a tax imposed by states, counties, cities, and/or districts, on the sale of various goods and services for use or consumption.
 The applicability of the tax, as well as the rates, varies by each jurisdiction’s constitutional provisions.

 Utility Users Tax